masternodes/vps/README.md

 # Intro
 A not-so-sucking way to install a lot of different masternodes.

 I am quite confident this is the single best and almost effortless way to setup different crypto masternodes, without bothering too much about the setup part.
-Vultr is highly recommended for this kind of setup, i even created an [easy step-by-step guide for this provider](https://github.com/marsmensch/masternode-vps-setup/blob/templates/docs/masternode_vps.md).
+Vultr is highly recommended for this kind of setup, i even created an [easy step-by-step guide for this provider](https://github.com/masternodes/vps/blob/master/docs/masternode_vps.md).
+See this link [vultr](/docs/masternode_vps.md) page for details.

 If you are like me and more visually inclined, here is a demo showing the script in action.
 After the installation, you have 2 instances of a $XIOS masternode.